open-amos/dashboard-example/pages/ai-assistant.md

 ---
-title: Portfolio Assistant
+title: AI Assistant
+sidebar_position: 6
 ---

-# AI Portfolio Assistant

 This page will feature an AI assistant for querying your portfolio data.